 3.4.2 Identification of the ownership and/or controlling entity for the World War I memorial to be restored or maintained and provide written proof that this entity approves of the Applicant, their project and their plan.

 3.4.3 Documentation of the history and background information on the memorial as accumulated through research

-3.4.5 A clear outline of what will be done, what kinds of resources will be needed, and who those resources might be.
+3.4.5 A plan for the restoration including what they will do, what kinds of resources they will need, and who those resources might be.